chichundri/Notes/InterviewQues.md

     c.
 Single Terminal Operation that produces the result
 71. What are Intermediate and Terminal operations?
 72. What are the most commonly used Intermediate operations?
-    `Filter(Predicate<T>)` - Allows selective processing of Stream elements.
+    `Filter(Predicate<? super T> pred)` - Allows selective processing of Stream elements.
 It returns elements that are satisfying the supplied condition by the predicate.
     `map(Funtion<T, R>)` - Returns a new Stream, transforming each of the elements by applying the supplied mapper function e.g sorted()
     `distinct()` - Only pass on elements to the next stage, not passed yet.
     `limit(long maxsize)` - Limit the stream size to maxsize.